SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 These properties define the biological roles of the two related taxa within that association.

-#### Creating the Relation
+#### Creating the relation
 [TODO move to a BA section of the guide]
 To model this relationship in TaxonWorks we'll use the Biological Relationship Composer task:

 #left[The Biological Relationship Composer task](https://sfg.taxonworks.org/s/u9urki)

-The Relations Ontology (RO) provides a definition for [`ectoparasite of`](https://www.ebi.ac.uk/ols4/ontologies/ro/properties/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FRO_0002632?lang=en), so we'll use that here: 'A sub-relation of parasite-of in which the parasite lives on or in the integumental system of the host'.
-Relations don't have a `URI` field so we've included the URI link with the definition.
+The Relations Ontology (RO) provides a definition for [`ectoparasite of`](https://www.ebi.ac.uk/ols4/ontologies/ro/properties/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FRO_0002632?lang=en), we'll use that here: 'A sub-relation of parasite-of in which the parasite lives on or in the integumental system of the host'.
+Relations don't have a `URI` field so we'll included the URI link with the definition.

 This relation is *not*:
 - **transitive**: if A is an ectoparasite of B and B is an ectoparasite of C, it doesn't necessarily follow that A is an ectoparasite of C
 - **reflexive**: in general A is not an ectoparasite of A

-We can either create our Biological Properties for this relationship either in the Manage Controlled Vocabulary task, or right here by clicking New under Properties on the right.
+We can either create our Biological Properties for this relationship in the Manage Controlled Vocabulary task, or right here by clicking New under Properties on the right.
 We'll add the `parasite` and `host` properties with their definitions:

 #left[Definition of the `parasite` biological property](https://sfg.taxonworks.org/s/ih5rns)

 #left[Definition of the `host` biological property](https://sfg.taxonworks.org/s/s4mwc1)

 Now you can see the two new properties under Properties on the right.
-We've added `parasite` and `host` to the relation by dragging them from properties to their respective boxes in the relation.
+We've also added `parasite` and `host` to the _relation_ by dragging them from properties to their respective boxes in the relation.

 #left[The relationship form filled out, including properties](https://sfg.taxonworks.org/s/156ou6)